dkulsh/techwiddeep/content/english/blog/opinions/find-jobs-the-hard-way.md

 These are the types of problems companies face during software creation.
 And these are the problems companies want their employees to be able to solve.

-I bet you do not know the answer to some of the above questions.
-This is because such questions can *only* be answered when we take a "direct approach" to work on them.
+I bet you do not know the answer to some of the above questions. **This is because such questions can *only* be answered when we take a "direct approach" to work on them**.

 So next time when you see someone begging for a job on LinkedIn, give them a link to this article and ask them to...